Burned-Games/W40K-TLM/README.md

 #### Squighog:
 <ul>
   <li>Kamikaze Enemies with low resistance and very high speed.</li>
-  <li>Their goal is to run towards the player and explode before being killed</li>
+  <li>Their goal is to reach the player and explode before being killed.</li>
 </ul>

 #### Garrosh (Steel Claw):
 <ul>
   <li>The Boss.
 The most powerful enemy in the game, designed to test the player's knowledge and combat skills.</li>
-  <li>He has two phases with different attacks and skills</li>
+  <li>He has two phases, each with different attacks and abilities.</li>
 </ul>

 ## Effects